Published 12 Jul 2023

 - If your smoke detectors and fire alarms do not meet state requirements, you can purchase and install new equipment yourself or hire professional help as an added precaution.

 - After your new smoke detectors and fire alarms are installed, test them.

 Regular smoke detector inspections help strengthen a property’s first line of defense against potentially destructive fires.
 They help save properties, assets, and most importantly, people’s lives.
-To be more proactive in keeping properties safe and compliant with fire codes, use smoke detector inspection checklists with iAuditor by SafetyCulture.
-With the iAuditor fire inspection software, property owners can:
+To be more proactive in keeping properties safe and compliant with fire codes, use smoke detector inspection checklists with SafetyCulture (formerly iAuditor).
+With the SafetyCulture fire inspection software, property owners can:

 - eliminate paper trail and convert smoke detector inspection checklists into digital smart forms for improved data collection, recordkeeping efficiency, and consistent fire safety compliance;

 - capture photos of identified smoke detector issues and include annotations for better context;

 - easily update smoke detector inspection checklists to match fire code and local state requirement updates;